 Formerly the stables of an Edwardian country estate, Blea Brows is a comfortable conversion nestled in the woodland around Coniston Water.
 A 5-minute walk down a private woodland lane takes you to the shores of the lake, where you will find a private beach, shared only with other residents of the estate.
 You can enjoy a wild swim here or discover your adventurous spirit, Swallows and Amazons-style, and take a kayak or canoe to Peel Island – known as Wild Cat Island in Arthur Ransome’s famous book – just 1km away from the beach.

-Yew Tree sleeps 2 guests and 0 dogs.
+Yew Tree sleeps 2 guests and is pet-free

 You might also enjoy: